About Mounir

 © Roger Anis (2024)

-He is a fierce critic of the rise of extreme right, fascism and authoritarianism.
-His latest book Nederland voor de Nederlanders (The Netherlands for the Dutch) deals exclusively with the rise of nationalism and xenophobia in the Netherlands.
-The book Is both extremely personal as well as political and considered a must read by many.
+Mounir studied political science, international relations and diplomacy, Middle Eastern studies, and Islamic law at Leiden University and UC San Diego.
+He is a vocal critic of the rise of the far right, fascism, and authoritarianism.
+His latest book, Nederland voor de Nederlanders (The Netherlands for the Dutch), deals exclusively with the rise of nationalism and xenophobia in the Netherlands.
+The book is both deeply personal and profoundly political — and is widely regarded as a must-read.

 © Emma Goldman Award (2025)